Lindronics/skipper-reference/skipper_reference.typ

     ],
 )

+=== Using a Midship Line

+This makes mooring alongside significantly easier and is recommended if the boat has a midship cleat.

+1. Rig a warp to the midship cleat.
+2. When next to the pontoon, have crew step off and attach the midship line first, cleating off immediately.
+This will keep the boat stopped and attached to the pontoon while finishing the maneouver.
+3. Use the rudder and small amounts of power to pivot the boat around the midship line and align the bow in the desired position.
+4. Finally, attach bow and stern lines as described above.
+If short-handed, prepare the bow and stern lines by festooning them over the guardrails.
+This way the crew that has stepped off can easily pick them up.

 == Mooring buoy

-- Prepare two lines coming off the bow cleats.
+1. Prepare two lines coming off the bow cleats.
-- Approach the buoy slowly.
+2. Approach the buoy slowly.
 Keep it to the side the rope was prepared on.
 When the buoy is just off the bow, and the boat is stopped, lassoo it with the rope.
 Immediately cross the ends of the rope to avoid the buoy slipping away.
-- Pull up the buoy.
+3. Pull up the buoy.
 Attach it using the second line and tie it off.
 If the buoy is itself attached to the sea bed using a line, it can be directly attached to the cleat too.
 (TODO verify)
-- Remove the first line.
+4. Remove the first line.

 == Anchoring